Close Menu

 Toggle

-I’m going to share exactly how we turned chaos into calm in our house—featuring our very blue, very Doraemon-filled study spot.
+Here’s exactly how we went from chaos to calm, featuring our very blue, very Doraemon-filled study spot.

-We used to try doing homework at the dining room table.
-It seemed like a good idea—I was cooking, she was working.
+We used to do homework at the dining table.
+Seemed logical, right?
+I was cooking, she was working.
 But it was a trap.
-The smell of food, the sound of dishes, and the lack of a dedicated space meant she couldn’t focus.

 “That’s messy.”